study-flamingo/ledall-study-guide/ledall_study_guide_manuscript_final.md

 ---

-### CHAPTER 33: THE SEVENTEENTH COUNTER - "THE DOUBLE SPRING"
+### COUNTER 33: THE SEVENTEENTH COUNTER - "THE DOUBLE SPRING"

 **Original Text:** *The xvijth callyd ye Duble ſpryng A profur a rake a full qurter wt an other a voyde lyghtly caſte owte a full ſhorte ſpryng att hys face ſtandyng ſtyll when ye ſwerde comyth a bowte off yor hede ?????? hytt wt yor ryght hand att yor ryght shuldyr. then lyghtly ſmyte a full ſpryng wt a full quarter. an other a voyde be att youre ſtoppe*